nickkeepfer/GitWorkshop/03-Branching-and-Merging/exercises/exercise-4.md

-# Exercise 3 - Handling a Merge Conflict
+# Exercise 4 - Handling a Merge Conflict

 In real-world development scenarios, you'll often encounter merge conflicts.
 These occur when Git cannot automatically reconcile differences in code between two commits.
 Your task is to resolve these conflicts manually.
-Lets consider an example using Python where we want to introduce some functions that square and cube numbers.
+Let's consider an example using Python where we want to introduce some functions that square and cube numbers.

 1. **Create a New Branch for a New Feature**: From your main branch, create another branch named `square-feature`: